Q: Is tuition assistance available to students in the preschool program?

 Q: How is the Required Family Contribution (RFC) calculated?

-A: The RFC is determined through a methodology developed by SSS, which takes into consideration gross taxable and non-taxable income, assets, liabilities, family size and the number of students in tuition-charging schools or colleges.
-After allowances for basic necessities and taxes, and a cost of living adjustment for the Bay Area, a portion of the remaining funds are considered available for education on a sliding scale.
+A: The RFC is determined through a methodology developed by the National Association of Independent Schools (NAIS), which takes into consideration gross taxable and non-taxable income, assets, liabilities, unusual expenses, family size and the number of students in tuition-charging schools or colleges.
+After allowances for basic necessities and taxes, and a cost of living adjustment for the Bay Area, a portion of the remaining funds are considered available for education.
+The NAIS School & Student Services (SSS) website offers webinars

 Q: If only one parent is working, will the student be considered for tuition assistance?